chrisrzhou/unified-doc/packages/unified-doc-util-annotate/readme.md

 yarn add unified-doc-util-annotate
 ```

 ## Description
-> `unified-doc-util-annotate` is the primary engine for annotating documents in [unified-doc-react][unified-doc-react].

 This utility goes through all text nodes in a [hast][hast] tree and annotates text nodes that overlap with a provided array of annotations.

 The annotation algorithm is focused on preserving the structure of the tree, and annotations are applied as `<mark />` tags immediately above the text nodes.
 The annotation process is data-driven and declarative.
 Features are supported easily by specifying simple data on the `Annotation` object.